russross/blackfriday/README.md

 * Include raw XML references.
 * Abbreviations.
 * Super- and subscript.
-* HTML renderer uses HTML5 (TODO).
-* Exercises and answers.
-* Allow document to have parts.
 * Callouts in code blocks.

 Mmark is forked from blackfriday which started out as a translation from C of [upskirt][4].